MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/ui-work-general-journals.md

 When you enable the validation the **Journal Check** FactBox displays next to the journal lines and will show issues in the current line and the whole batch.
 Validation happens when you load a finance journal batch, and when you choose another journal line.
 The **Issues total** tile in the FactBox shows the total number of issues that [!INCLUDE[prod_short](includes/prod_short.md)] found, and you can choose it to open an overview the issues.

 You can use the **Show Lines with Issues** and **Show All Lines** actions to toggle between journal lines that have or don't have issues.
-The new **Journal Line Details** FactBox provides quick overview and access to data from journal lines, such as the G/L account, customer, or supplier, as well as to the posting setup for specific accounts.
+The new **Journal Line Details** FactBox provides quick overview and access to data from journal lines, such as the G/L account, customer, or vendor, as well as to the posting setup for specific accounts.

 ### <a name="reversing-journals-to-correct-mistakes"></a>Reversing Journals to Correct Mistakes
 When working with journals that have many lines and something goes wrong, it's important to have an easy way to correct mistakes.
 The **Posted General Journal** page offers a couple of actions that can help.